ValeraPurikov/OpenWeatherAutoTester/README.md

 ## Note

-Some test report a failure.
-It appears that Rome and Marino share the same City ID and when searching cities by ID and Name, different coordinates are returned.
-I am not sure if this is "by design" of API, but it appears to be a bug within the OpenWeatherMap API.
+SSome tests report a failure.
+It appears that Rome and Marino share the same City ID, and when searching cities by ID and then by Name, different coordinates are returned.
+It appears to be a bug within the OpenWeatherMap API, but might be "by design".